jeinselen/VF-BlenderVertexLocationKeyframes/README.md

-## Usage
+## Installation and Usage

+- Download, install, and activate [VF_vertexLocationKeyframes.py](https://raw.githubusercontent.com/jeinselenVF/VF-BlenderVertexLocationKeyframes/main/VF_vertexLocationKeyframes.py)
 - In object mode, select the target items
   - These can be items of any type, including empties, meshes, and lights
 - Set the source mesh as the active object
   - This _must_ be a mesh object containing one or more vertices
-  - The number of selected objects and the number of source mesh vertices should typically match, but the addon will always work with the smaller of the two numbers
+  - The number of selected objects and the number of source mesh vertices should typically match, but the add-on will always work with the smaller of the two numbers
 - Customise settings as needed, including frame offset
   - See the list of settings below for more details
 - Navigate to the point in the timeline where you want the keyframes to start